 Many Americans confront the prospect of losing their driving privileges or the reality that they may never be able to obtain a driver’s license because of dealing with eyesight impairments on a daily basis.
 This can severely limit a person’s mobility, work opportunities, and capacity to live independently.
 While vision loss can generally make driving impossible, some people with mild to moderate central vision impairment but adequate peripheral vision may benefit from driving with bioptic telescope glasses.

-Bioptic driving is a type of driving that combines the patient’s general vision with intermittent spotting through a small telescopic system to increase the patient’s distant vision sharpness.
+Bioptic driving is a type of driving that combines the patient’s general vision with intermittent spotting through a small telescopic objective lens to increase the patient’s distant vision sharpness.
 About 95% of the time, bioptic patients drive with their own RX in the carrier lens.
 The patient swiftly peers through the bioptic telescope to offer details such as street signs, traffic lights, and far-off objects when utilizing it.
 The brief use of the bioptic telescope glasses is similar to the fast glance back in the rearview mirror that all drivers do.
 Bioptic driving necessitates careful alignment of the components.